Help us improve your experience.

 You can use Shapley feature ranking to troubleshoot Zoom sessions.
 Shapley feature ranking is a technique that determines the average marginal contribution of each feature to the user experience.
 It takes into account all possible permutations of features to generate a Shapley value that indicates a feature’s contribution.

 Juniper Mist™ uses the Shapley feature ranking technique to rank the impact of each feature on Zoom calls.
 Here, features indicate network characteristics such as received signal strength indicator (RSSI), latency, jitter, and so on.
-The Shapley feature ranking is computed for every minute of bad audio or video that a user experiences.
+The Shapley feature ranking is computed for every minute of user experience during Zoom sessions.
 This ranking helps you to quickly identify the WAN, wireless, and client issues that impact Zoom calls.
 You can read more about Shapley feature ranking computation for user experience here.

 You can see information about Shapley feature ranking from the Client Insights page, which lists details of all the meetings that a user joined over a certain period of time.
 See View Client Insights for information about how you can access and view the Client Insights page.
 The Client Insights page provides: